EbonJaeger/dolphin-rs/README.md

 - `%url%` **Note:** This is only used for attachment messages to open the first attachment on click.
 - `%username%`

+### Chat Regex

+You can use your own pattern to match chat messages from your server in case you have a custom chat format via server plugins.
+The default setting matches vanilla chat messages.

+The parser expects there to be two [named capture groups](https://docs.rs/regex/1.4.5/regex/#grouping-and-flags): `username` and `content`.
+You can view the entirety of Rust's Regex syntax [here](https://docs.rs/regex/1.4.5/regex/#syntax).
+Most of the syntax is the same as other Regex engines.
+It is recommended to use something like [Regexr](https://regexr.com) to help you form a pattern.

+Default: `^<(?P<username>\w+)> (?P<content>.+)`

 ## Usage

 ```